malmstibo/MagdalenaU/README.md

 ## TASK
 Write automated tests to cover the following scenarios.
-Please use:
-- Selenium with Java or Playwright with Java or TypeScript
+Please use Selenium (with Java) or Playwright (with Java or TypeScript)

 Deliver code as a pull request to this repository (please remember that on github you need to fork repo first).